NatLibFi/NDL-VuFind2-Vagrant/README.md

 ### NDL-VuFind2-Vagrant
 Vagrant setup for NDL VuFind2 with two separate virtual machines:
 - **ubuntu** (default)
-  - for development, uses working files from the host's filesystem
+  - for development, uses NDL-VuFind2 files from the host's filesystem
 - **centos**
-  - a testbed to build a personal test server; SELinux enabled so could maybe even be a rough outline to set-up a production server, who knows
+  - a testbed to build a personal test server; SELinux enabled so could maybe even be a rough outline to set-up a production server, who knows.
+Clones the latest NDL-VuFind2 from GitHub inside the guest.

 #### Requirements